 The audience of AntarcticGlaciers.org includes scientists, students, school children and the general public.
 Articles should be written so as to be understandable to all these people.
 Most of what follows is therefore simply good science communication practise.

-- Articles should ideally be 500-1000 words long and should stick closely to the peer reviewed literature.
-They should include references and citations.
+- Articles should ideally be around 500 words long and should stick closely to the peer reviewed literature.
+They should include references (using the numbered style) and citations, and a bibliography at the end.
+You can also include a ‘further reading’ paragraph.

 - Articles should start with the ‘So What’, highlighting the broader relevance of the work to the audience.